Free and Bound T4

 Results are given in micrograms per deciliter (mcg/dL).
 The normal range for total

-T4—both free and bound—varies by laboratory, but the usual range is 4.6 to 11.2 mcg/dL.
+T4—both free and bound—varies by laboratory.
+But the usual range for total T4 in adults

 Free T4 is usually measured 2 ways: